kumuluz/kumuluzee-rest-client/README.md

 implementations are called when the _build_ method is called on the builder.
 The latter also exposes the service interface class.

+## Known issues

+### 401 response status throwing ProcessingException

+If called service returns status of 401, Jetty's WWWAuthenticationProtocolHandler tries to parse WWW-Authenticate header and if not present, throws ProcessingException, due to which registered ResponseExceptionMappers are not executed.

+To prevent this, you can set configuration flag `kumuluzee.rest-client.disable-jetty-www-auth` to `true` and handler will be removed from Jetty, allowing you to handle 401 response yourself.

 ## Changelog

 Recent changes can be viewed on Github on the [Releases Page](https://github.com/kumuluz/kumuluzee-rest-client/releases)